 Whenever you bend your arm at the elbow, the ulnar nerve is pulled and stretches around the tip of the elbow.
 Keeping the elbow in a bent position for a long time can cause symptoms of ulnar nerve entrapment.

 Car accident trauma and resulting injuries can result in ulnar nerve entrapment.
-Some of the common injuries that can cause ulnar nerve entrapment include:
+Some of the common injuries that can cause ulnar nerve entrapment to include:

 - Dislocated Elbow